-Thaw the frozen scallops overnight in the refrigerator.
-Place the scallops in a colander in the sink and run cold water over them for 4-5 minutes until completely thawed.
+If the scallops are frozen, thaw them overnight in the refrigerator.
+Then, place the scallops in a colander in the sink and run cold water over them for 4-5 minutes until completely thawed.
+(See notes.)

 Remove the side muscle from each scallop, as it will be tough.
 (See photo in post.)
 Look carefully for any specks of sand to scrape off the scallops.

 Pat the scallops dry with paper towels and let them rest on a couple layers of paper towels to continue drying as you proceed with the recipe.

 Move your oven rack to the top position and preheat your broiler.
 (Use a medium setting of 500 degrees F, if possible.
 Otherwise use the standard high setting.)
 Line a sheet pan with foil.
 Grease the foil with cooking spray.

 Add the bread crumbs, Parmesan, Romano, garlic powder and pepper to a dinner plate (or use a gallon-sized, resealable plastic bag) and stir or shake to combine.

 Add the butter to a microwave-safe, liquid measuring cup.
 Melt the butter in the microwave, covered loosely.
 (Try 30 seconds at first, then more as needed.)

 Stir the olive oil into the melted butter in the cup.

 Set up an assembly line from left to right with the scallops, butter mixture, bread crumb mixture, and foil-lined pan.